January 21, 2022

 It can be incredibly impactful in terms of cost savings – some have seen savings somewhere in the region of 30%.

 In the majority of cases, there is no downside.
-What was have seen in around 1% of cases is that the hospital rejects the payment.
-They will then send a bill to the recipient of the treatment, i.e. a balanced bill.
+However, around 1% of cases have seen the hospital reject the payment.
+They will then send a balanced bill to the treatment recipient.
 Unfortunately, these situations even happen with traditional models.

-When a reference-based pricing model is done properly, you have a claim advocate or attorney that negotiates, handles, and protects both the plan and the patient from the balanced bill.
+When a reference-based pricing model is done correctly, you have a claim advocate or attorney that negotiates, handles, and protects both the plan and the patient from the balanced bill.

 This means no one is ever left in the lurch which is not the case in the traditional market.